SafeMath¶

 }

-If a transfer would overflow the recipient or underflow the sender, the whole tx reverts and balances are unchanged.
+If a transfer would overflow the recipient or underflow the sender, the whole tx reverts and balances remain unchanged.